python-semantic-release/python-semantic-release/docs/configuration.rst

 ``changelog_placeholder``
 -------------------------
-A placeholder used to inject the changelog of the current release in the ``changelog_file``.
+A placeholder used to inject the changelog of the current release in the :ref:`config-changelog_file`.

 If the placeholder isn't present in the file, a warning will be logged and nothing will be updated.